sigurpol/papi-polkadot-populate/README.md

 bun run index.ts --seed "your seed phrase" --topup 250 --from 3 --to 32
 ```

-Dry run to see what topups would be needed:
+Dry run to see what top-ups would be needed:

 ```bash
 bun run index.ts --seed "your seed phrase" --topup 250 --from 3 --to 32 --dry-run